ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/customer_skus.md

 # Customer SKUs

-In some projects (B2B) customers know products by their own article number (SKU), that comes from the ERP.
+In some projects, (B2B) customers know products by their own article number (SKU) that comes from the ERP.
 When the customer e.g. searches for a product in the shop, they search for an article number that is only known to them.

 The shop often knows these customer article numbers, because it imports them from ERP.